SHI-Labs/NATTEN/docs/frontend.md

 For more information, refer to [autotuner guide](fna/autotuner.md).

 #### Memory usage in FNA
-Training with Fused Neighborhood Attention can be accelerated at the expense of using more global memory by using KV parallelization.
+Training with Fused Neighborhood Attention can be accelerated at the expense of using more global memory by changing KV parallelization settings.
 Depending on your use case (how big your memory footprint already is and what your memory cap is), you can consider this option.

-KV parallelism is disabled by default, and makes the backward pass non-deterministic, which means that it can't be used with [PyTorch's deterministic mode](https://pytorch.org/docs/stable/generated/torch.use_deterministic_algorithms.html).
+KV parallelism is enabled by default, but it makes the backward pass non-deterministic, which means that it can't be used with
+[PyTorch's deterministic mode](https://pytorch.org/docs/stable/generated/torch.use_deterministic_algorithms.html).

-To enable this feature:
+To disable/re-enable this feature:

 ```python
 from natten import (